 The Commission has recorded a liability for pollution (including contamination) remediation obligations, which are obligations to address current or potential detrimental effects of existing pollution by participating in remediation activities such as site assessments and cleanups.
-The liability includes estimated contamination remediation costs to collect and dispose of slag leachate as required by the Ohio Environmental Protection Agency estimated at \$305,000 as of December 31, 2016 and 2015 and estimated contamination remediation costs to remediate soil and underground water contamination from underground petroleum storage tanks as required by the Ohio Bureau of Underground Storage Tank Regulations of \$1,090,000 and \$410,000 as of December 31, 2016 and 2015, respectively.
+The liability includes estimated contamination remediation costs to collect and dispose of slag leachate as required by the Ohio Environmental Protection Agency estimated at \$1,942,000 and \$305,000 as of December 31, 2018 and 2017, respectively and estimated contamination remediation costs to remediate soil and underground water contamination from underground petroleum storage tanks as required by the Ohio Bureau of Underground Storage Tank Regulations of \$1,053,000 and \$920,000 as of December 31, 2018 and 2017, respectively.
 The liability was estimated using the expected cash flow technique.
 The pollution remediation obligation is an estimate and is subject to changes resulting from price increases or decreases, technology, or changes in applicable laws or regulations.